FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     First game:

-    - Player 1 starts the game and bets on rolling a 🎁 Wunsch.
-Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 2 stones.
+    - Player 1 starts the game and bets on rolling a `Wunsch`.
+Player 1 then proceeds to roll 1,2,5 which is `das unvermeidliche` and therefore loses 2 stones.
 Player 1 started with 7 stones and now has 5.
 Now it is the next players turn.
-    - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 stones as well as the Einhorn figure.
+    - The 2nd player predicts an `Einhorn` and rolls a 1,3,6 and therefore gains 5 stones as well as the Einhorn-figure.
-    - The 3rd player choses to not predict anything and rolls 2,2,2 which is ☢️.
+    - The 3rd player choses to not predict anything and rolls 2,2,2 which is `Dreifaltigkeit`.
 In this case the player gains one stone.
-    - It is player 1 turn again and predicts ⚰️, then rolls 3,1,4 which is ⚰️.
+    - It is player 1 turn again and predicts `das unvermeidliche`, then rolls 3,1,4 which is `das unvermeidliche`.
 Player 2 takes one stone from the central stash.
-    - Player 2 now has the 🦄 and predicts ⚰️ as well and rolls 4,5,6 which is ⚰️.
+    - Player 2 now has the `Einhorn` and predicts `das unvermeidliche` as well and rolls 4,5,6 which is `das unvermeidliche`.
 Player 2 takes the 2 stones from player 1 instead of the central stash.

     The game goes on like this until, in our example, player 2 loses the first game.
 At this point player 1 has 8 stones and player 3 has 4 stones.

-    The 🦄 is now returned (player 3 had it last) and placed on the dice tray.
-The Einhorn is now open for auction.
+    The `Einhorn` is now returned (player 3 had it last) and placed on the dice tray.
+The `Einhorn` is now open for auction.
 Since this is the first game and player 2 lost the game there are no stones to bet with for this player.
 Player 1 bets 3 stones and player 3 bets 1 stone.
-Both players put the stones they bet in the central stash and player 1 receives the 🦄.
+Both players put the stones they bet in the central stash and player 1 receives the Einhorn-figure.
 Player 1 now has 8-3=5 stones in their own stone stash and player 3 has 4-1 stones in their stash.

     All players now receive 6 new stones.
 Player 1 decides to add 2 stones from the own stash to the current play stash.
-Player 1 now has 4 stones remaining in their own stash and 6+2=8 stones to play with in this game as well as the 🦄 figure.
+Player 1 now has 4 stones remaining in their own stash and 6+2=8 stones to play with in this game as well as the Einhorn-figure.
 Both other players do not add stones and start with 6 stones.

-    Player 1 with the 🦄 starts the new game and the game continues.
+    Player 1 with the Einhorn-figure starts the new game and the game continues.

     At the end of game 10 player 1 has 20 stones, player 2 has 15 stones and player 3 has 22 stones.
 Player 3 therefore wins the game.